-If you are teaching C/I, please also review the Instruction Options for C/I at the bottom of the page.
+If you are teaching C/I, please also review the new Instruction Options for C/I.

-The list below is not exhaustive, so if there are resources or topics you would like addressed that are not displayed below, we're happy to discuss the options with you.
-Choose a "Quick Visit," or mix/match some of the other options below to create your library instruction session!
+The list is not exhaustive, so if there are resources or topics you would like addressed that are not mentioned, we're happy to discuss the options with you.
+Choose a standalone "Quick Visit," or mix/match some of the other options below to customize your library instruction session!
 Please contact Andrew Smith (Instruction Librarian) with any questions.

 The concepts listed below are drawn from the Association of College and Research Libraries' Framework for Information Literacy for Higher Education (2015).
 Where applicable, click the link to learn more about each concept.